nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/github_auth_setup.md

     credential.helper=osxkeychain
     ```

 In this example, we will delete the saved password from `osxkeychain`, so that it can be updated with the PAT key.
+If the commands are successful, there should be no output in the terminal.
 Type ++enter++ after each of the commands below at the terminal.
-If the commands are successful, there should be no output in the terminal.
+After entering `protocol=https` you need to press ++enter++ **twice**.

 ```
 git credential-osxkeychain erase